rogsme/yams.media/content/install/description.md

 - 🔒 gluetun: Keeps your downloads private and secure
 - 🎛️ Portainer: Makes managing everything a breeze
 - 🎵 Lidarr: Handles your music collection
-- 📚 Readarr: Takes care of your ebooks

 All these pieces work together seamlessly to create a media server that's both powerful AND easy to use.
 It's like having your own streaming service, but better - because YOU'RE in control!